karthikBalasubramanian/the_weather_company/README.md

 [ECL Emma](http://www.eclemma.org/jacoco/) is the code coverage tool that is used to get code coverage reports.
 Use [installation  instructions](http://www.eclemma.org/installation.html#marketplace) to download this eclipse plug-in.

+After installing the plug-in

+`Right click project -> Coverage As -> JUnit Test`

+set your download location with folder named **coverage**.

 got to **coverage** folder and click **index.html** and navigate  via hyper links to check code coverage of specific classes.